LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L5/static-maps.rst

 Thus, we won't spend too much time repeating making such maps but let's create a one with more layers on it than just one which kind we have mostly done this far.

-Let's create a static accessibility map with roads and metro line on it.
+Let's create a static accessibility map with roads and schools line on it.

 First, we need to read the data.